Constructing the foundation layer for on-chain intelligence

 See the complete picture

-The FAQ page addresses detailed questions about how the protocol functions, what it costs, and whether it suits your particular use case.
+The FAQ page addresses detailed questions about how the protocol functions, what it costs, and whether it fits your use case.